tus/TUSKit/README.md

 Please note that there isn't a percentage supplied, since it's up to you to define what the starting point is of an upload.
 For example.
 If you upload 10 files, and 3 are finished, then you are at 3/10.
 However, if during this upload you add 2 more, should that count as 3/12 or do you consider it a a fresh upload?
 So 0/9.
 It's up to you to define how finished uploads are counted when adding new uploads.

+For byte level progress.
+Please implement the `TUSClientDelegate` protocol and set it as a the `delegate` property of `TUSClient`.

 ## Upload id's